bytedance/g3/g3tiles/doc/configuration/values/tls.rst

   **default**: disabled

-* use_session_ticket
+* no_session_ticket

   **optional**, **type**: bool

-  Set if we should enable TLS session ticket to do stateless TLS Session Resumption.
+  Set if we should disable TLS session ticket (stateless session resumption by Session Ticket).

-  **default**: disabled
+  **default**: false

+  .. versionadded:: 0.3.3

 * no_session_cache